Buying Process

 The sales price has to be credited on the notary account by bank transfer before the deed of conveyance can be signed.
 In addition, the day of signature you have to provide proof of a property insurance contract.

-If the actual completion date may not be convenient to you, we can arrange for a Power of Attorney (procuration) in favour of one of the notary’s clerks so that the formalities can be completed without you having to attend in France in person.
+If the actual completion date may not be convenient to you, we can arrange for a Power of Attorney (procuration) in favor of one of the notary’s clerks so that the formalities can be completed without you having to attend in France in person.
 The Power of Attorney has to be witnessed by a notary public in your home country.
 It is wise to notify the notary as soon as possible if you do not intend to sign the deed of conveyance in person.

 After completion you will obtain official evidence of your ownership (attestation d’acquisition) on the day of completion from your notary.
 Stamping and registration (enregistrement) of your deed of conveyance takes approximately six months after completion of your purchase.
 In due course your notary should supply you with a certified copy (expédition) of your registered deed of conveyance.
 It is a French legal requirement that your original title deeds remain in your notary’s archives, even if the property is mortgaged.